 The cost for the introduction to composition course includes the following:

-You'll have the opportunity to use professional level camera equipment including from the Olympus range of mirrorless cameras.
+You'll have the opportunity to use professional level camera equipment including Olympus and Panasonic cameras and lenses - subject to availability.